Blog Post

 According to North Carolina law, landlords can evict renters from their property for a number of reasons.
 The most common reason for landlords commencing eviction proceedings include:

-• Breaching terms of the lease agreement
+• Breaching terms of the lease or rental agreement

 • Engaging in a criminal activity such as drug trafficking

-If the tenant has committed any of these rental or lease agreement violations, a landlord may legally remove them from the leased premises, as allowed in the North Carolina eviction process.
+If the tenant has committed any of these rental or lease violation, a landlord may legally remove them from the leased premises, as allowed in the North Carolina eviction process.
 Going through this process in North Carolina district court or small claims court will likely be the correct fit for a landlord's eviction process.

-If you are a landlord and unsure of what to do with the eviction process in North Carolina or want to learn more about eviction laws, our team has compiled a step-by-step guide to North Carolina's eviction procedure.
+If you are a landlord and unsure of what to do with the eviction process in North Carolina or want to learn more about laws, our team has compiled a step-by-step guide to North Carolina's eviction procedure.

 landlord evict